HONTANAS – FROMISTA

 Berto’s got his own story of how he was trying to find out what time the bus would arrive in Fromista and where it would stop … at last one of the owners of a bar gave his cell phone to Berto to phone me because they could not understand him … and the timing was just perfect!

-Lesson learned: Sometimes (or actually most of the time) you must have faith that everything will work out well!
+Lesson learned: Sometimes (or actually most of the time) you must have faith that everything will be fine!

 We’ve celebrated our reunion at the Albergue Estrella del Camino with a beer while we were sitting in their lovely garden and later had delicious food from the pilgrim’s menu at a restaurant.